 ID 2985

 Manager Harrison, Sophie

 Handler Goodier, Mr Chris

 Opened 18/08/2021

+•

 Consequence (current) Catastrophic - 5

 Likelihood (current) Unlikely - 2

 Risk level (current) High Risk

 Risk level (Target) High Risk

 Rating (current) 10

 Description IF the Trust is reliant on key suppliers to deliver commissioner requested services THEN the Trust has a higher likelihood of being exposed to financial and service delivery risks.

 Controls in place Contracts are entered into the Atamis Contract register and a classification is entered based on the Government Commercial Function tiering tool.
 Additionally, a risk score is assigned to each contract to indicate the level of risk to the Trust based on criticality of supply, ease of change and size of supply market.
 This determines the level of contract management that the lead stakeholder will need to apply.
 Contracts are managed at department level with spot checks to be carried out by Procurement to ensure that contract management is taking place.

 Risk Assessors recommended actions to further reduce the risk A supplier audit will allow the Trust to monitor the suppliers financial stability and service delivery standards so that the Trust can identify or examine risks before they become a problem.
 Supplier audits to be carried out by Trust contract managers on Gold contracts every 6 months and annually on silver contracts.
 Review dates to be added to the Atamis contract register and reminders sent out to all contract owners prior to review date.
 This audit shall include a review of the annual financial statements of the suppliers to monitor financial stability with assistance from the Trust finance business partners.
 For each new procurement cycle the Trust will need to carry out a strategic review of the services being delivered to determine the most appropriate strategy to apply to reduce the level of risk to the Trust.

 Assurance The Chief Finance and Commercial Officer is in dialogue with suppliers to resolve issues surrounding the commercial elements of proposed contracts.

 Gaps in Assurance The assurance is based on the continued desire of both parties to come to a resolution that will benefit the Trust and its suppliers

 Levels of Assurance (182) Adequate

 BAF risks - Does this risk have an action plan on Datix?
 (179)

-Progress notes [Goodier, Mr Chris - 14/02/2025] End of year financial checks to be undertaken against the Gold and Silver contracts over the next few months and updates will be added to Atamis for each supplier.
-[Goodier, Mr Chris - 14/01/2025] Positive feedback has been provided by Workforce for the Payroll contract.
-No financial check carried out against the supplier at this moment in time.
-Cambridge Perfusion performance is monitored every 2 months by clinical leads.
-No financial check carried out against the supplier

-at this moment in time.
-Updates for other contracts to follow Contract managers for Gold and Silvers will have accounts created in Atamis so that the system reminders can be sent directly to them.
-Training will be provided so that they are aware of the system and what updates are required.
+Progress notes [Goodier, Mr Chris - 11/04/2025] No update from last month

-Committee Responsible for the Performance Committee, The Board
+Committee Responsible for the Porformance Committee The Board

-Risk ·
+Risk Performance Committee, The Board

-Date last reviewed 14/02/2025
+Date last reviewed 11/04/2025

-Review date 14/03/2025
+Review date 11/05/2025

 Directorate Trust wide - All Directorates Involved

 Trust Objectives 2022-24 1.
 Deliver clinical excellence